 3. Use Script-Driven Prospect Interviews

 Sales reps will balk at this, but it should be understood that script-driven interviews don’t literally mean your reps are going to be reading a prepared script.

-Interviews need to cover specific subjects and gather specific information in order to move the selling conversation along.
+Interviews need to cover specific subjects and gather specific information in order to move the guided selling conversation along.
 Reps that “wing” this or figure they will just remember all of the right questions are apt to end up with a delayed quotation.

 A sales-interview script is more a matter of organizing the sequence of questions to be asked.
-The script contains the possible answers to those questions, the possible follow-up questions and finally the options or choices available based on the information provided by the customer’s answers.
+The script contains the possible answers to those questions, the possible follow-up questions and finally the options or choices available, based on the information provided by the customer’s answers.

 No wrong turns, no misunderstandings, no forgotten conditions.
 Scripted interviews get the job done quickly.

-Most configuration tools are driven by scripted interviews that in turn are driven by AI.
+Most configuration tools are driven by scripted interviews that, in turn, are driven by AI.
 So analyze the responses and produce the correct responses in the form of options and product choices.

 4. Improve Qualification of Prospects

 Selling is time-consumptive.
 The key to avoiding time-wasting and dead-end conversations with unqualified leads is to better match the leads to the relevant qualification attributes.